Common tasks with KQL for Microsoft Sentinel

 This concept of passing data down the pipeline makes for an intuitive structure, as it's easy to create a mental picture of your data at each step.

-To illustrate this, let's take a look at the following query, which looks at Microsoft Entra sign-in logs.
+To illustrate this concept, take a look at the following query, which looks at Microsoft Entra sign-in logs.
 As you read through each line, you can see the keywords that indicate what's happening to the data.
-We've included the relevant stage in the pipeline as a comment in each line.
+The relevant stage in the pipeline is included as a comment in each line.

 Note